CharlesRea/clud/readme.md

 ### Install Prerequisites:
 * A local Kubernetes cluster, version 1.18+.
   * The recommended way to set this up is to use [minikube](https://minikube.sigs.k8s.io/docs/start/).
     On Windows, we use the HyperV Minikube driver.
-Install minikube and [Docker](https://docs.docker.com/get-docker/), and run `minikube start --driver=hyperv` in an admin terminal.
+Install minikube (`choco install minikube`) and [Docker](https://docs.docker.com/get-docker/), and run `minikube start --driver=hyperv` in an admin terminal.
   * Note that as of April 2020, we cannot use the Kubernetes built into Docker Desktop, since it is an older version (1.14).